 Will your friend be mad?

-Maybe.
 But you’d rather have your friend mad than dead.
-And I’ve had to call campus police for someone I cared about.
+I’ve had to call campus police for someone I cared about and in this case, it was an emergency.
+The student I had been on the phone with was drunk, in deep despair and then was not answering my calls or texts and I needed to take action.
 I was very clear with campus police that they handle it with compassion.
 At least it made them think.

-When you tell someone else, a parent for example, how do you tell them?
+When you tell someone else, how do you tell them?

 I lost my youngest son, Charles, to suicide and although I have found emotional healing, it will hurt for the rest of my life.
 It’s a brutal grief journey.

 Thank you for caring enough about another human being to listen to him/her with compassion and for looking up the phrase to figure out what to do.
 Now go save a life because you rock as a human being.

 Do ask questions or leave comments on this post.

 If you are with a friend and not sure what to do, you can reach out to a crisis text line or suicide hotline and ask.
 But the bottom line is, do tell a trusted adult.